chibashr/netWORKS/README.md

 - Context menu support for device interactions
 - Multi-device selection and bulk operations
 - Device grouping with automatic name conflict resolution
+- Autosave with configurable intervals and automatic backups
+- Comprehensive application settings with multiple configuration options
 - Bulk import of devices from files or pasted text
 - Manifest and changelog tracking for the application and plugins
 - Windows launcher for easy setup and execution